omidzed/Lets-Parlay/README.md

 ```

-License
+## License
-This project is licensed under the MIT
+This project is licensed under the [MIT License](LICENSE).

 Acknowledgments
-The developers of the Valorant API for providing access to the game's data.
+The developers of the Odds API for providing access to their excellent sports datasets.
 Any additional acknowledgments or credits for libraries, resources, or inspiration used in the project.

 <!-- MARKDOWN LINKS & IMAGES -->